atlassian-labs/webpack-deduplication-plugin/README.md

 Lock file:

 Plugin will generate a lock file at `lockFilePath`.
-This file is used for generating deterministic builds in order to achieve the long-term caching.
 Please check this file into the source control.
+This file allows webpack-deduplication-plugin to produce consistent results across different machines.

 ## Development